Kr-Upendra/Extentions/README.md

 <br>

-1. ### Content Reader (In Development)
+1. ### Content Reader (Completed)

-   - This extension is only accessible on my portfolio site if you load this extention.
+   - This extension is only accessible on my [portfolio](https://kupendra.netlify.app) site if you load this extention.
    - This simply read the about text and speak.

 <br>